 An external administrator may also find it easier to sell a generator as a going concern if its ability to trade in the market is preserved.
-This should increase the likelihood of the generator's capacity being available in the future, which could mitigate the impacts on the reliability of supply.
+This should increase the likelihood of the generator's capacity being available in the future, which could mitigate the impacts on the reliability of the power system.